 How To Fix Undercooked Cheesecake

 If you have noted that your cheesecake is undercooked when you have taken it out of the oven and you have not set it in the fridge, you can cook your cheesecake for longer.
-We have a few methods on what to do if your cheesecake is undercooked.
+If it’s been cooked enough, put your cheesecake into the fridge, for the main cake to set.

 How To Save An Undercooked Cheesecake

-If you have just taken your cheesecake out of the oven and realised that it is undercooked then you can put your cheesecake back into the oven to cook for a little longer.
-If you have realised that your cheesecake is undercooked after it has been set in the fridge, it may be too late to save it.
+If you have just taken your cheesecake out of the oven and realized that it is undercooked then you can put your cheesecake back into the oven to cook for a little longer.
+If you have realized that your cheesecake is undercooked after it has been set in the fridge, it may be too late to save it.

-- Step 1: Place your cheesecake back into the oven on the middle shelf.
+Place your cheesecake back into the oven on the middle shelf.

-- Step 2: Leave the cheesecake for 10 minutes before checking to see if it has finished cooking.
+Leave the cheesecake for 10 minutes before checking to see if it has finished cooking.

-How To Finish Cooking A Undercooked Cheesecake
+How To Finish Cooking An Undercooked Cheesecake

-If you have taken out your cheesecake from the oven and have just realised that you may have taken it out a little too early, it may not be too late to fix it.
+If you have taken out your cheesecake from the oven and have just realized that you may have taken it out a little too early, it may not be too late to fix it.

 Firstly, it is very important to actually check if you have taken it out of the oven too early or if your eyes are deceiving you.
 The best method to check if the cheesecake is undercooked is to use a cooking thermometer.
 Place the cooking thermometer in the middle of the cheesecake and take the temperature.
-If the temperature is anything above 150 degrees fahrenheit or 70 degrees celsius then the cheesecake is fully cooked.
-If your cheesecake is under this temperature then it may be undercooked and not too late to save.
+If the temperature is anything above 150 degrees Fahrenheit or 70 degrees Celsius, then the cheesecake is fully cooked.
+If your cheesecake is under this temperature, then it may be undercooked and not too late to save.

-Do not be fooled by the cheesecake being running as the cheesecake will set in the fridge.
+Do not be fooled by the cheesecake being runny, as the cheesecake will set in the fridge.
 If you have tried baking the cheesecake in the oven for longer and the cheesecake looks off or is not reaching the temperature, you may need to change your cheesecake recipe.
-Your cheesecake recipe may need a bit more flour added to the mixture to help it bind together.
+Your recipe may need a bit more flour added to the mixture to help it bind together.

 What Happens If You Eat Undercooked Cheesecake

 Eating undercooked cheesecake could be dangerous and cause you to have food poisoning.
-This is due to eggs being a key ingredient in cheesecake and if the eggs are still raw in the cheesecake mixture they could be hazadas.
+This is due to eggs being a key ingredient in cheesecake.
+If the eggs are still raw in the cheesecake mixture, they could be hazardous.

 Baking your cheesecake properly is extremely important.
 Allowing your cheesecake to sit in the oven for an extra 10 minutes could be all that is needed to make sure that your cheesecake is safe to consume.

-What If Cheesecake Is Undercooked?
-Most of the ingredients that make up a cheesecake are ingredients that are perishable and therefore cooking these ingredients and storing them is very important if you are to use them within any food.
+Most of the ingredients that make up a cheesecake are ingredients that are perishable.
+Therefore cooking these ingredients and storing them is very important if you are to use them within any food.

 It is hard to know what to do with undercooked cheesecake and if it is possible to make into another dessert.
 If you do try to make your undercooked cheesecake into another type of dessert it may not turn out how you wish as the ingredients will have already been set.
-Due to the ingredients already being set, this can make it hard to mix these ingredients with anything else.
+This can make it hard to mix these ingredients with anything else.

 What Do I Do If My Cheesecake Doesn’t Set?

-Sometimes placing your cheesecake in the fridge to set for a few hours still is not enough time for the cheesecake to become firm.
-Placing your cheesecake in the fridge overnight or for 12 plus hours will help give your running cheesecake the time it needs to properly start setting and firming up.
+Sometimes placing your cheesecake in the fridge for a few hours still is not enough time for the cheesecake to become firm.
+Placing your cheesecake in the fridge overnight or for 12+ hours will help give your runny cheesecake the time it needs to properly start setting and firming up.

 Is It Better To Undercook Or Overcook A Cheesecake?

 But, if you had to choose if you have undercooked or overcooked cheesecake we would have to say that it is better to overcook your cheesecake.
 It is better to overcook your cheese due to safety reasons as overcooked cheesecake will not harm you, it just might be a little dry.
 Undercooked cheesecake could cause you to have food poisoning as it contains eggs.
-If the eggs are still raw within the cheesecake mixture you could experience food poisoning symptoms like vomiting, nausea or diarrhea.
+If the eggs are still raw within the cheesecake mixture, you could experience food poisoning symptoms like vomiting, nausea or diarrhea.

 Undercooked cheesecake will turn out to not taste very nice as it will be very runny.
-Overcooked cheesecake may have some cracks and a slightly crispy burnt base.
+Overcooked cheesecake may have some cracks and a slightly crispy, burnt base.

 What Should My Cheesecake Look Like When Done?

-If you have just taken your cheesecake out of the oven make sure to temperature check it to see if it has cooked properly.
-It is not best to judge whether your cheesecake has cooked based on how running it is as the cheesecake takes hours to set in the fridge.
+If you have just taken your cheesecake out of the oven, make sure to temperature check it to see if it has cooked properly.
+It is not best to judge whether your cheesecake has cooked based on how runny it is, as the cheesecake takes hours to set in the fridge.

 Can Undercooked Cheesecake Make You Sick

 The most dangerous ingredient in undercooked cheesecake is the eggs.
-If the eggs in the cheesecake have not been cooked properly then they could still be raw and cause you to have food poisoning symptoms.
-You can not further cook your cheesecake in the fridge as in the fridge, the only thing that will happen to your cheesecake is that it will set.
+If the eggs in the cheesecake have not been cooked properly, they could still be raw.
+Raw eggs can cause you to have food poisoning symptoms.
+You can not further cook your cheesecake in the fridge; in the fridge, the only thing that will happen to your cheesecake is that it will set.